albasyir/albasyir/README.md

 like Vue Components, Vue Router, Vuex, Request API and then I already <b>know about make good peformance on MySQL</b>.

-- Think simple, but not simpler and keep deep learning.
+- Think simple, but not simpler.
-- i'm not the best, but i'll do my best!
+- i'm not the best, but i'll do my best.
+- keep deep learning.